This Web Page is Memory

 steam trains, mangles and woolly vests.

-There were no CDs or videos, no televisions or refrigerators, no foreign
+There were no mobile phones or DVDs, no televisions or refrigerators, no

 and I was well content with it.